 You can add the Market Analyzer Column more than once with different timeframe and different inputs.

 This website is for educational and informational purposes only and should not be considered a solicitation to buy or sell a futures contract or make any other type of investment decision.
+It's not recommended to use any single indicator as sole evaluation criteria.
 The companies and services listed on this website are not to be considered a recommendation and it is the reader's responsibility to evaluate any product, service, or company. patternsmart is not responsible for the accuracy or content of any product, service or company linked to on this website.

 Futures trading contains substantial risk and is not for every investor.Please read the following risk disclosure before considering the trading of this product: Futures Risk Disclosure.
 An investor could potentially lose all or more than the initial investment.
 Risk capital is money that can be lost without jeopardizing ones financial security or life style.
 Only risk capital should be used for trading and only those with sufficient risk capital should consider trading.
 Past performance is not necessarily indicative of future results.